Skip to content

 Shuping Wang

-IASC-ECN Council Member
+IASC-ECN Council Representative

 Shuping Wang is a Ph.D. student in the Department of Public Administration and International Affairs at the Maxwell School of Citizenship and Public Affairs, Syracuse University.
 Shuping is interested in natural resource management, environmental policy, adaptive governance, and institutional analysis.
 Specifically, her research investigates how knowledge, formal and informal institutional arrangements influence the public sector when making adaptive policies using quantitative, qualitative, and computational methods.
 Shuping completed an undergraduate degree in History and Economics at Xiamen University, and a master’s degree in Public Policy at the University of Minnesota.